zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

 * Be familiar with the standard GNU Make language.

-* Be familiar with the platform configuration used for your application and, if it is a custom platform configuration, where it is located.
+* Be familiar with the board configuration used for your application and, if it is a custom board configuration, where it is located.

 * Set the environment variable for each console terminal using :ref:`set_environment_variables`.